ST10403514/Cashify_BudgetTracker/README.md

 - Convert expense and income amounts to a user-selected currency (e.g., ZAR, USD, EUR).
 - Displays amounts with appropriate currency symbols (e.g., R, $, €) in all views (Home, Categories, Reports).
 - Implemented as a utility class (`CurrencyConverter.kt`), applied to expense lists and charts.
+- Makes use of an API to convert currencies.
 - Supports consistent financial tracking across different currencies.
+- This feature was newly introduced in Part 3 and was not present in Part 1.

 #### Reminders Page
 - New page accessible via bottom navigation or settings.